-Cheesy vegan roasted cauliflower made paleo-friendly with nutritional yeast is a simple and easy healthy side dish, perfect to go alongside any main entree.
-This cheesy vegan roasted cauliflower will be a staple in your home during the chilly fall months
+Cheesy vegan roasted cauliflower made paleo-friendly with nutritional yeast is a simple and easy paleo, whole30, keto healthy side dish, perfect to go alongside any main entrée.
+This cheesy vegan roasted cauliflower will be a staple in your home.

 Okay, don’t quote me on the brownie thing, but nevertheless, what we have here is a Julia Especial, and it’s perfect for the fall and winter months.

 And now, the elephant in the room: How in the haystack do we make something “cheesy,” if it is also vegan?

 If you’re not sure what nutritional yeast is, don’t fret!
 I’ll explain.